Werner von Gilsa

 Werner Freiherr von und zu Gilsa (4 March 1889 - 8 May 1945) was a German general in the Wehrmacht during World War II, whose last assignment was as military commandant of Dresden.

-In 1936 he was the commander of the olympic village for the 1936 Summer Olympics.
+Gilsa was born in Berlin in 1889 and entered the Royal Prussian Army in 1908.
+He fought in World War I in staff and field command positions and was awarded the Iron Cross, 1st and 2nd class among other decorations.
+At the end of the war, he remained in the peacetime Reichswehr as a career officer.
+In 1936, he was the commander of the Olympic village for the 1936 Summer Olympics.
 From 1 April 1941 to 4 April 1943, Gilsa was commander of the 216th Infantry Division.
 In the winter of 1941/42 the division was sent to the Eastern Front.
 Gilsa was promoted to General of Infantry on 1 July 1943.
 From 11 June 1943 to 23 November 1944 he was Commanding General of the LXXXIX Army Corps, which took part in the Battle of the Scheldt, from 2 October to 8 November 1944.
 Gilsa was Military Commander of Dresden from 15 March to May 1945.
 At the end of the war, Gilsa committed suicide.